 Sea Turtle Hatchling Emergence

 The beach is packed.
 Laden with chairs and children, coolers and towels people traipse through the soft, white sand, hunting for an unclaimed spot of shoreline.
-Sunbathers, readers, sand castle architects, runners, and snorkelers, all lathered in sunscreen bask in the sun before them.
-It’s summer time in Florida and most are only vaguely aware of the small, caution taped squares of sand at the top of the beach.
+Sunbathers, readers, sand castle architects, runners, and snorkelers, all slathered in sunscreen bask in the sun before them.
+It’s summertime in Florida and most are only vaguely aware of the small, caution taped squares of sand at the top of the beach.

 But, just under the swaying yellow tape, roughly a foot below the surface, 120 perfectly spherical sea turtle eggs lie in the womb of the beach.
 It’s early August and this buried treasure has sat motionless, spun like a rotisserie under the blazing summer sun, for over 2 months now (74 days).